 So, whenever I’m working with clients, I always give them my “perfect snack” formula…

-The new requirements set forth by the US Food & Drug Administration make spotting added sugars even easier.
-By January 1, 2020 all food manufacturers must list added sugar on their nutrition facts labels.
+The new requirements from the US Food & Drug Administration make spotting added sugars even easier.
+As of January 1, 2020, all food manufacturers had to list added sugar on their nutrition facts labels.

 I think there’s a common misconception that all “healthy snack bars” are protein bars, but that’s not the case.
 And it doesn’t have to be.
 If you are using a bar as a snack or just a component of a meal, there’s usually no need for a higher protein option.
 Though keep in mind, protein does keep you fuller for longer